-In the application of the Group's accounting policies as disclosed in Note 4, management is required to make judgments, estimations and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+In the application of the Group's accounting policies as disclosed in Note 4, management is required to make judgments, estimations and assumptions on the carrying amounts that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered relevant.
 Actual results may differ from these estimates.

-The Group considers the possible impact of the COVID-19 in economic when making its critical accounting estimates.
-The estimates and underlying assumptions are reviewed on an ongoing basis.
+The Group considers the possible impact of the recent development of the COVID-19 and its economic environment implications when making its critical accounting estimates on cash flows, growth rates, discount rates, profitability, etc. The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised if the revisions affect only that period or in the period of the revisions and future periods if the revisions affect both current and future periods.